-Item Description MRU Maximum Receive Unit value.
-Default value is 1460 bytes to avoid fragmented packets.
-MTU Maximum Transmission Unit value.
+Item Description MTU Maximum Transmission Unit value.
 Default value is 1460 bytes to avoid fragmented packets.
 Username Username for the PPTP tunnel login.
 Password Password for the PPTP tunnel login.
 Enter valid characters only.

-Table 49: PPTP Tunnel Configuration Items Description
+Table 47: PPTP Tunnel Configuration

 The firmware also supports PPTP passthrough, which means that it is possible to create a tunnel through the router.